oubino/locpix/README.rst

       (locpix-env) $ train_prep -i path/to/project/directory -c path/to/config/file

+   Optionally we can add:

+   * -m flag to check the metadata of the project before running

    Train cellpose

    .. code-block:: console

       (locpix-env) $ cellpose_train -i path/to/project/directory -ct path/to/config/train_file -ce path/to/config/eval_file

+   Optionally we can add:

+   * -m flag to check the metadata of the project before running

 UNET segmentation
 ^^^^^^^^^^^^^^^^^